DigiBatt/bmgen/README.md

  A working installation of Python >= 3.9 and pip is required.

- The bmgen package can be downloaded from the Gitlab server:
+ The bmgen package can be installed using pip:

+    git clone git@github.com:ebarbers/bmgen.git
+    cd bmgen
-    pip install --index-url https://token:glpat-pNBLCU7BiNexQJA6GVNh@git.isea.rwth-aachen.de/api/v4/projects/2105/packages/pypi/simple bmgen
+    pip install -e .

 ## Usage

-The easiest way to get started is using the [web version](https://openbat.isea.rwth-aachen.de/bmgen/) in the browser.
+The easiest way to get started is using the web version by running the command:

+    bmgen-server

 The program can also be used as a command line tool.
 The only required argument is the filename of the Python program to be translated.